Timothée Chalamet Is In Talks To Play Bob Dylan & It Couldn't Be More Perfect

 The times they are a-changing, and by that I mean, Timothée Chalamet has reportedly been cast in another movie.
 With Little Women still in theaters, and The French Dispatch and Dune still to come, you'd think the 24-year-old would be taking a much-deserved break.
 However, Deadline reports that he's currently in negotiations for another high-profile role: none other than Bob Dylan himself in a Bob Dylan biopic.

-Director James Mangold has tapped the actor for his upcoming adaptation of the period in the folk singer's life when Dylan attempted to leave his acoustic guitar behind and move into rock and roll, tentatively titled Going Electric.
+Director James Mangold has tapped the actor for his upcoming adaptation of the period when the folk singer attempted to leave his acoustic guitar behind and move into rock and roll, tentatively titled Going Electric.

 Advertisement